12 Weirdest Things To Do In Berlin

 4. Go To Klobar

 Take a walk on the truly wild side and visit Klobar.
 Klo means toilet in German and that’s exactly what it is: a bar with a toilet theme.
 Think: toilets as chairs and other bathroom elements as decor.
-They also tables and chairs that will give you a surprise, as well as drinks served in urinal flasks.
+They are also tables and chairs that will give you a surprise, as well as drinks served in urinal flasks.
 A sense of humor and a strong stomach is essential for this one.
 Booking ahead is a good idea.

 Weirdest Things To Do In Berlin, Germany